 There’s no reliable way to find out your level of risk for lymphedema, but by taking proper precautions you CAN greatly reduce your chances of developing this complication.
 Lymphedema of the arm is an accumulation of lymph fluid in the soft tissues of the arm, with accompanying swelling (also called edema).
 To understand how it happens, you have to know a little bit about how blood and lymphatic fluid move around your body.
 You can think of lymphedema as a plumbing problem: Veins and lymphatic channels are like pipes and drains that can handle the normal load of lymphatic fluid.
 If lymph nodes and channels are removed, there might not be enough pipes and drains to handle all the fluid.

-Ways to Avoid Lymphadema.
-Prevention is the best tool against arm lymphedema.
+Ways to avoid lymphedema: Prevention is the best tool against arm lymphedema.
 Learn the warning signs and the precautions to take.
 Make these guidelines and a heightened awareness a regular part of your life.
-Skin care is your first line of defense.
+Skincare is your first line of defense.
 Since the skin acts as a barrier to infection, any disruption of the skin can spell trouble.
-Burns, chafing, dryness, cuticle injury (such as hangnails), cracks, cuts, splinters, and insect bites are immediate risks for infection.
+Burns, chafing, dryness, cuticle injury (such as hangnails), cracks, cuts, splinters, and insect bites are immediate risks for breast infection.

 For women affected by breast cancer, overcoming pain can be a major part of dealing with the disease and its treatment.
-Pain is a common side effect of treatment and also a side effect of cancer, however there are ways to manage the pain.
-Consult your physician if your pain continues to limit your daily activity.
+Pain is a common side effect of treatment and also a side effect of cancer.
+However, you can take steps to manage the pain.
+Consult your physician if your pain continues to limit your daily life activities.

 If you’re in the midst of breast cancer treatment, your body is in a war against cancer.
 It needs all its resources to fight the disease, so it shuts down your energy for other activities that would take away your strength from the battle.
 Fatigue is the result.